The best of Ushuaia: 4-day itinerary for spring and fall

 What to pack for fall or spring in Ushuaia

-This was one of my biggest questions since I’ve been traveling exclusively with a carry-on in recent years.
+This was one of my biggest questions since I’ve been traveling only with a carry-on in recent years.
 I knew it would be cold, but how cold exactly?

-On our most recent trip to Ushuaia, in mid-autumn (late April to early May), temperatures ranged from -7°C to 7°C. In the town, it was typically around 2°C early in the morning, rising to 7°C in the early afternoon.
-In the mountains, we experienced temperatures as low as -3°C, and during our boat trip through the Beagle Channel, it dropped to -7°C (with the wind chill making it feel even colder).
+On our most recent trip to Ushuaia, in mid-autumn (late April to early May), temperatures ranged from -7°C to 7°C. In town, it was usually around 2°C early in the morning, rising to about 7°C in the early afternoon.
+In the mountains, we experienced temperatures as low as -3°C, and during our boat trip on the Beagle Channel, it dropped to -7°C, and with the wind, it felt even colder.

-We packed the same essentials we had used for a three-week winter trip to Eastern Europe, just in smaller quantities.
-Here’s the list:
+We packed basically the same clothes we had packed for a three-week winter trip to Eastern Europe, just in smaller quantities.
+Here’s what I packed:

 Checklist – what to pack for cold destinations

-- 1 pair of thermal leggings (can be worn alone or under the thermal pants; mine are from UNQL)
+• 1 pair of thermal leggings (can be worn alone or under the thermal pants; mine are from UNIQLO)

-- 2 pairs of thick wool socks (to layer over regular socks; I got mine at Decathlon)
+• 2 pairs of thick wool socks (to wear over regular socks)

-Actually, this is pretty much my standard packing list for any winter trip.
-The bulkiest items go on my body (except for the thermal pants), and everything else fits into my carry-on.
-For longer trips, simply add more leggings, t-shirts, socks, and underwear, and maybe an extra hat or scarf for variety.
+Honestly, this is pretty much my standard packing list for any winter trip.
+I wear the bulkiest pieces on the plane (except for the thermal pants), and everything else fits into my carry-on.
+For longer trips, I just add more leggings, shirts, socks, and underwear — maybe an extra hat or scarf too, just to switch things up a bit.

-For more tips, check out my post on how to travel with just hand luggage..
+For more tips, check out my post on how to travel with only a carry-on.

 .